 - Don’t soak your cooking wood in water.
 Although this sounds like an effective way to extend its burn time, soaking cooking wood in water will only inhibit its combustion while creating excess steam in the process.

 Don’t assume that charcoal is the best type of fuel for grilling.
 While you can always grill delicious meats and veggies using charcoal, cooking wood offers several key advantages.
-Among other things, cooking wood produces a better flavor and doesn’t expose your food to potentially harmful fumes or substances.
+Whether you want to add a couple cooking chunks to your charcoal or grill with nothing but wood, you can have a great experience when you use the right kind of wood.